dbj-data/bench/doc/multi_target_vstudio_builds.md

 ### /LTCG aka "Link Time Code Generation"

-Must be set to "No" for clang builds
+Must be set to "No" for clang-cl builds

 ### Only x64

-32 bit builds are not built.
+32 bit builds are not built at all.

 ### EASTL and C++ exceptions